Cycling74/rnbo.example.juce/CUSTOM_UI.md

 	return new CustomAudioProcessor();
 }
 ```
-Just like we did for the Standalone App, at the top of `Plugin.cpp` you'll also want to uncomment the line that willinclude the `"CustomAudioProcessor.h"` header file.
+Just like we did for the Standalone App, at the top of `Plugin.cpp` you'll also want to uncomment the line that will include the `"CustomAudioProcessor.h"` header file.

 ## Building a Custom UI with the Projucer